SDooman/dotfiles/README.md

 # dotfiles
-Automatic Config for a new mac
+Automatic Config for a new mac, inspired by [Adam Eivy's](https://github.com/atomantic/dotfiles) dotfiles.